JChristensen/PicoWifiManager/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/gpl.html>

 ## Introduction
-**PicoWifiManager** is an Arduino library that aims to make wifi connection and commuinication straightforward for the Raspberry Pi Pico.
+**PicoWifiManager** is an Arduino library that aims to make wifi connection and commuinication straightforward for the Raspberry Pi Pico W or Pico 2W.

 More documentation later.